jamesyh/chemistry/README.md

 ![alt text](https://github.com/jamesyh/chemistry/blob/master/images/chemistry-index.png)
 ![alt text](https://github.com/jamesyh/chemistry/blob/master/images/boston-chemistry.png)

 The following table shows 10 lineups for what i've called anti-chemistry.
-Which is when the probility of the team scoring goes down when those 5 players are on the floor.
+Which is when the probability of the team scoring goes down when those 5 players are on the floor.

 For the plot of the distribution I chose Orlando's lineup of Dwight Howard, Jameer Nelson, Matt Barnes, Rashard Lewis, and Vince Carter.